eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

   Learn how to setup your docker desktop and Visual Studio Code behind a coorperate proxy.
 ---

-We know how time consuming it could be to setup your environment behind a cooperate proxy.
+We know what a pain and how time consuming it can be to setup your environment behind a cooperate proxy.
 This guide will help you to set it up correctly.

+Be aware that correct proxy configuration depends on the setup of your organisation and of course of your personal development environment (hardware, OS, virtualization setup, ...).
+So, we most probably do not cover all issues out there in the developers world.
+So, we encourage you to share hints and improvements with us.

 # HTTP(s) proxy server